RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 ```

 {: .box-success}
-Verification: Browse to these directories and files in any web browser and verify that you receive either a 403 Forbidden or a 404 Not Found response.
+✅ **Verification**: Browse to these directories and files in any web browser and verify that you receive either a 403 Forbidden or a 404 Not Found response.
 You can also use curl.
 </details>

 ### Set HTTP Strict Transport Security (HSTS)